orstavik/JoiComponents/book/chapter6/Pattern6_SuperFun.md

 Therefore, SuperFun should not change the function signature (argument list), and the argument list should be known and followed.

+## Opinion: SuperFun is not really fun nor super

+SuperFun is one way.
+Once you have wrapped a function inside superFun, you cannot reset it back to the original.
+SuperFun is brittle.
+Especially when you need to use resolve Promises and await results.
+It is easy to make a minor typo in the `Promise.resolve` chain that will not show an error, only cause it.

 ## References
 * https://javascript.info/promise-chaining#returning-promises
 * Try to find some other discussion out there on monkeypatching functions like this.